languel/cloudywindow/PRD.md

 This PRD consolidates implementation plans and current status.
 Each requirement includes a status marker: [+] done, [~] in progress, [ ] pending.
 Evidence lines point to the files/lines that implement or reference the feature.

-Note: legacy implementation files (`implementation-plan.md`, `implementation-v0.2.md`) were removed and their content is consolidated here.

 ---